 Why Are There Mirena IUD Lawsuits?

-Additionally, lawsuits allege that Bayer was aware of the seriousness of the side effects, yet failed to properly warn women of the danger.
-In fact, the FDA has issued several warning to Bayer about potentially deceptive marketing strategies that may have downplayed the risks and overstated the benefits.
+Litigants allege that the makers of Mirena were aware of the serious side effects the device could cause, yet failed to properly warn women of the danger.
+In fact, the FDA has issued several warnings about potentially deceptive marketing strategies that may have downplayed the risks and overstated the benefits of IUD use.

 How Many Mirena IUD Lawsuits Have Been Filed?

-So many lawsuits have been filed against Bayer regarding the Mirena IUD that the federal government has set up an MDL, which lumps together all of the lawsuits with similar claims.
+So many lawsuits have been filed regarding the Mirena IUD that the federal government has set up Multi-District Litigation (MDL), which lumps together all of the lawsuits with similar claims.
 As of April 2015, there were 1,214 pending Mirena IUD lawsuits in a federal court in New York State.
 There were another 1,977 in a state court in New Jersey.
+A new MDL has been formed in the Southern District of New York for women who have suffered from pseudo tumor cerebri.
+There are currently over 100 lawsuits pending in this newly formed MDL.
+Mirena lawsuits continue to be filed, and this number is expected to rise as women come forward with injuries after using the birth control device.

 What Is Your Case Worth?

 At this point, the size of Mirena IUD settlements is unclear.
 The cases are still very early on in the process and experienced Mirena IUD lawyers are working with experts to determine just how much these settlements should be.
-Factors that a judge or jury will take into consideration will be: medical bills, lost income, pain and suffering, mental anguish, loss of physical intimacy with a partner, and many other potential losses.
+Factors that a judge or jury will take into consideration will include the following: medical bills; lost income; pain and suffering; mental anguish; loss of physical intimacy with a partner; and other potential losses depending on the case.
+It is important to contact an experienced Mirena IUD lawyer who can help make sure you get the compensation you deserve.

 Why Contact Us?

 If you or a loved one have suffered serious Mirena IUD side effects, you may be entitled to compensation for your medical bills, lost income and pain and suffering, among other losses.
-We are currently working with experienced Mirena IUD lawyers, who don’t charge a legal fee unless you win an award or settlement.
-For a free (no obligation) case evaluation, call our toll free number 24/7 or fill out a contact form on our website.
+We are currently working with experienced Mirena IUD lawyers across the country, who don’t charge a legal fee unless you win an award or settlement.
+For a free (no obligation) case evaluation, call our toll free number at 1-800-992-6878 or fill out a contact form online.